inceptjs/incept.js/packages/virtualfs/README.md

 When a route is requested by `readFileSync()`, it gets computed and written to the VFS in a lazy way.

-> Using routes on VFS could be problematic with `webpack` because it uses `enhanced-resolve` and that uses `fs.stat()` on folders to determine if a file exists.

-Since routes like `/my/post/:id/info.json` have an unlimited permutation, it would not be possible for VFS to populate stats in a directory.
-It could still work however, if all the possible permutations were pre-written to VFS.

 ### Transforming files

 Virtual modules has a basic transformer that sits on top that you can